-- Tackling iconic routes through the majestic Yorkshire Dales National Park and Forest of Bowland Area of Outstanding Natural Beauty
+- The outstanding beauty of the Yorkshire Dales National Park and Forest of Bowland

-- Sampling the locally brewed beers from the world famous Black Sheep & Theakston breweries of Masham
+- Locally brewed beers from the world-famous Black Sheep & Theakston breweries of Masham

 This was my second holiday with Saddle Skedaddle and know the high standards.
 Always have been extremely pleased with all aspects of the holiday.
 The guides especially always make it a lovely experience.